kleisauke/net-vips/docs/introduction.md

 [`WriteToFile`](xref:NetVips.Image.WriteToFile*) writes an image back to the filesystem.
 It can write any format supported by vips: the file type is set from the filename suffix.
-You can also write formatted images to memory, or dump image data to a C-style array in an byte array.
+You can also write formatted images to memory, or dump image data to a C-style array in an C# byte array.

 ## Metadata and attributes